 A small amount of mucus in your baby’s stool is not a cause for concern.

-However, large amounts of mucus, mucus in several stools in a row, or mucus accompanied with diarrhea and other symptoms could point to an allergy, gastrointestinal infection, or other problems.
+However, large amounts of mucus, mucus in several stools in a row, or mucus accompanied by diarrhea and other symptoms could point to an allergy, gastrointestinal infection, or other problems.

 Switching Baby To Whole Milk – Best Practices